Start your pain-free journey today!

 • Perform this stretch 2 times per day

-• Best Stretching Strap and Yoga Mat click the links below
+• Best Stretching Strap in the link below

 • Strengthens the quad muscle on the front of the thigh

-• Kick leg straight out 15 times and repeat for 2 sets
+• Kick your leg straight out 15 times and repeat for 2 sets

 • Perform this exercise 2 times per day

-• Best Ankle Weights for this exercise click the link below
+• Best Ankle Weights for this exercise in the link below

 demonstrating the heel slides with a strap exercise for a torn meniscus